kubernetes-sigs/gateway-api/geps/gep-4152/index.md

   `wellKnownCACertificates` to establish trust.
 Connections to backends presenting invalid, expired, untrusted, SAN-mismatch, or hostname-mismatched certificates are rejected.
-* `InsecureSkipSANVerification` performs chain validation against the configured trust anchors (`caCertificateRefs`, `wellKnownCACertificates`, or `trustedCertificateHashes`), but skips SAN-matching.
+* `InsecureSkipOnlySANVerification` performs chain validation against the configured trust anchors (`caCertificateRefs`, `wellKnownCACertificates`, or `trustedCertificateHashes`), but skips SAN-matching.
 * `InsecureSkipVerification` disables all certificate verification.
 Neither the